CiviCraft-Development/civicraft-wiki/docs/features/sports.md

 Kick off on our expansive soccer fields.
 Form teams, practice your dribbling skills, and compete in friendly matches or tournaments.

 ### Tennis
-Serve up some excitement on our well-maintained tennis courts.
+Serve up some excitement on our tennis courts located throughout the city.
 Whether you're aiming for a quick singles game or a doubles showdown, our courts are ready for action.

 ### Pickleball
 Experience the fast-paced fun of pickleball, a blend of tennis, badminton, and table tennis.
 Our designated courts are perfect for all players.